norskeld/nrsk.dev/blog/demystifying-monads.md

 Googling _"what a monad is"_ may yield [this answer on StackOverflow], which explains, in exquisitely painful mathematical jargon, what a monad in fact is.
 But, no worries!
 Understanding monads doesn't actually require you to learn the nuances of [category theory] or [_F_-algebra].
 I rather suggest that the concept of monads can be distilled into a clearer single sentence:

-> A monad is a control abstraction that defines a composition of effectful functions.
+> A monad is a control abstraction that defines the composition of effectful functions.

 Sounds way better than _"A monad is just a monoid in the category of endofunctors"_, isn't it?